nvpro-samples/gl_occlusion_culling/README.md

 ### Drawing Modes
 How the results are processed is also influenced by how we draw the scene.
 To allow drawing the entire scene with little state changes we leverage a trick to pass a unique vertex attribute per-drawcall using the *BaseInstance*.
 This attribute encodes our matrix index for the GL_TEXTURE_BUFFER, which sores all matrices.
 To make use of it, the vertex divisor for this attribute is set to a non zero value, since we don't really use instancing we sort of hijack the value.
 This technique is also described [here on slide 27](http://on-demand.gputechconf.com/gtc/2013/presentations/S3032-Advanced-Scenegraph-Rendering-Pipeline.pdf).

-- Standard CPU
+- **Standard CPU:**
-Here we read the results back to the host memory, which stalls the pipeline.
+We read the results back to the host memory, which stalls the pipeline.
 The impact of this can be reduced a bit by using *Last Frame* results.
 Note that Quadro cards typically behave better than GeForce when it comes to read backs.
-- MultiDrawIndirect GPU
+- **MultiDrawIndirect GPU:**
 This technique leverages the **ARB_multi_draw_indirect** and is free of synchronization.
 Instead of reading back the results, we manipulate the **GL_DRAW_INDIRECT_BUFFER**.
 The indirect buffer is cleared to 0, which means it would not render anything if executed.
 Then we use an **GL_ATOMIC_COUNTER_BUFFER** to append all the visible DrawIndirect structures into this buffer.
 > **Note**: Despite having the final drawindirect count available on the GPU through the atomic counter, the sample does not make use GL_ARB_indirect_parameters.
 Its usage comes with a certain overhead that may make things worse if the drawcalls have only low complexity.
 >
 > Usage of GL_ATOMIC_COUNTER_BUFFER to append the final buffer, means we lose the ordering of the original scene.

-- NVCmdList GPU
+- **NVCmdList GPU:**
 This new extension allows a faster and more flexible implementation of the culling.
 The regular Indirect method may suffer from running over lots of empty drawindirects and as mentioned aboive GL_ARB_indirect_parameters may also have its issues.
 Here we can use **GL_TERMINATE_SEQUENCE_COMMAND_NV** to much more quickly opt out of the indirect sequence.
 We also have greater flexibility when it comes to drawing the scene, as we could store objects in different buffers, can use UBO toggles for each object and so on.
 The technique works similar to the indirect method, however because commands have variable size, generating out command buffer is a bit harder, the positive side effect is that we preserve the original ordering.
  - Where indirect could straight record the drawindirect commands depending on their visibility, we first create an output buffer that stores all the sizes of visible commands.
 We output the original size of a command if it was visible, or zero if not.